 Online cinema ideas

-Online initiatives are helping people to connect and communities to cope with the impact of the coronavirus pandemic.
-They can help support the millions of people who were experiencing mental health problems long before the pandemic started.
+Online initiatives can help people and communities to connect and support people experiencing mental health problems.
 There are some resources included here for getting started with running events online.

 - set up a watch party and have a chat on Zoom/Skype after the film?